 The majority of presentations at the Forum are delivered by experienced ethics and compliance practitioners.
 Breakout sessions on a range of topics are held each day, which take the form of a facilitated discussion.
 Forum participants are free to choose which session they would like to attend.
-Details of 2017 Breakout sessions, below, give a flavour of what can be expected.
+Details of 2018 Breakout sessions are below.
 Timings of these will be confirmed closer to the Forum start date.

 Please note that this programme is subject to change

 - The Forum will commence with an informal get together for those who arrive on the Wednesday evening.
 This is an opportunity to meet the organisers and other delegates in an informal setting.

 Thursday 01 February 2018

 Members of the organising bodies, CEA, EBEN, ECI and IBE

 - Plenary Session 1